Johannesburg · Digital Department Lead

 Strategic direction

-What role this brand can credibly occupy in the lives of its audience, and what it must consistently do to earn and hold that position.
-This stage produces the governing logic that every subsequent decision is tested against.
+What role this brand can credibly occupy in the lives of its audience, and what it must consistently do to earn that position.
+This is the governing logic every subsequent decision gets tested against, including creative ideas.

 03

 A framework defines what a brand communicates, to whom, in what register, and according to what criteria.
-It is the document a team returns to when a new brief arrives that does not obviously fit.
+It also defines what makes an idea good enough to use.
+Without that, creative decisions get made on instinct and reversed on preference.

 04